antarctica/bas-air-unit-network-dataset/README.md

 **WARNING!** This test network is entirely fictitious.
 It MUST NOT be used for any real navigation.

-The canonical test network is stored in `tests/resources/test-network/test-network.json`.
-This dataset does not follow any particular standard or format as it's intended to be a superset of other formats and support properties that may not be part of any standard.
+The canonical test network is stored in `tests/resources/test-network/test-network.json` and is versioned using a date in the `meta.version` property.

-Derived versions of the test network in some standard formats are also available (from the same directory) for testing data loading, etc.
+This dataset does not follow any particular standard or output format as it's intended to be a superset of other formats and support properties that may not be part of any standard.
+Derived versions of the network in some standard formats are also available (from the same directory) for testing data loading, etc.

 #### Test network workspace directory